Considering calling a recruiter to assist in your executive job search?

 It’s a recruiter’s mission to find the best-qualified executive candidate, not to counsel you through a litany of problems from your last job.

-Savvy executive recruiters will carefully profile you as a candidate in order to source the right leader at the right company, so you’ll need to converse with them the same way you’d conduct an executive interview – using a straightforward presentation of your strengths and career achievements.
+Savvy executive recruiters will carefully profile you as a candidate in order to source the right leader at the right company, so you’ll need to converse with them the same way you’d conduct an executive interview.

 While it can be frustrating to experience radio silence during your executive search, consider what goes on in the recruiter’s office.